Leyte, Philippines - Mahanagdong, 1998

 Secretary

 One of the secretaries at the plant.
 She handled the local payrolls.
-People were quite nice to her.
+People were very nice to her.

 Secretary